Staff Employment Information

 Salaries are based upon prior experience, qualifications and certifications.
 Staff should receive a written contract confirming their dates of employment, salary, and other pertinent information.
 "Pay Day" is every other Wednesday for the two-week period ending the previous Friday.
 A small cash advance, if needed, may be possible.
 Staff have the option of having all or a portion of their paycheck automatically and directly deposited into any credit, savings, or checking account within the United States.
 Please contact the camp if you have any questions regarding your contract, direct deposit options, or other payroll questions.

 Your arrival time and date has been included in your contract.
 Please check this information and contract the camp if you need further information.
 Staff may arrive the day before their assigned start date, but arrivals any earlier are discouraged unless pre-arranged by the camp.

 Staff arriving into Boston should plan on taking a Plymouth & Brockton bus from the airport to Barnstable, via the Hyannis route.
 Staff arriving into New York should plan on taking a Peter Pan Bus from central station to Barnstable.
 Once at the bus station, a staff member will pick you up and transport you to camp.
 Please remember that travel arrangements requiring camp transportation should be confirmed with the camp office well in advance.

 To view schedule information click on the appropriate bus company above .

 Departure From Camp

 The last day of the camp season is a Saturday.
-Staff are expected to work until 1:00 PM to help close camp, clean up their program area and cabin.
+Staff are expected to work a full day to help close camp, clean up their program area and cabin.
 It is expected that camp will be returned to the condition that it started the summer in.
 Staff will have an opportunity to receive and cash their last paycheck on this last day of camp.
 Staff are free to leave afterward or, are welcome to stay at the camp until Sunday.
 However, meals and transportation for staff after camp ends will not be available.